 The Director of the Graduate Program works with each student to select an advisor.
 With the assistance of the advisor, students select two additional people to serve on the graduate committee.
 The committee includes the student’s academic advisor, an individual from the student’s area of concentration, and an individual from the Education Department.

-The Graduate Committee performs four functions: approves the student’s program of study; reviews and approves the thesis, comprehensive exam or project; participates in the examination/defense at the conclusion of the program; or writes and scores the comprehensive exam.
+The Graduate Committee performs four functions: approves the student’s proposal for a capstone experience; reviews and approves the thesis or project; and participates in the defense at the conclusion of the program.

 Students are expected to take an active role in selecting their faculty advisors.
 We encourage students to learn about their faculty and to indicate their interest in working with specific applications.
 Faculty advisors maintain a close mentoring relationship with students and help them develop individualized plans based upon their unique requests.
 The student must request the services of the committee members in person to ensure availability.